Scaling of the quantum approximate optimization algorithm on superconducting qubit based hardware: Hardware requirements

 \subsubsection{Total QAOA execution time}

 We now combine the results from the previous three sections to estimate the execution time of QAOA as

-Here, the linear dependence on $p$ of both the classical solver and the single-shot duration each give a factor $\log_2 (n)$.
+Here, the linear dependence on $p$ of the single-shot duration gives a factor $\log_2 (n)$.
 The required number of shots is the largest source of uncertainty in the estimation of the execution time.
 We require at least $N_\text{shots}(n)\geq 10^3$ for small problems in noiseless conditions.
-If $N_\text{shots}$ scales as $\mathcal{O}(n^2/\epsilon)$, as suggested by 1-local Hamiltonians~\cite{Harrow2021}, the impact on the execution time will be significant even for problems with a few hundred of variables, see Fig.~\ref{fig:total_run_time}.
+If $N_\text{iter}N_\text{shots}$ scales as $\Theta(n^2/\epsilon)$, as suggested by 1-local Hamiltonians~\cite{Harrow2021}, the impact on the execution time will be significant even for problems with a few hundred of variables, see Fig.~\ref{fig:total_run_time}.
 With $10^4$ shots we estimate that the execution time of a complete graph with 485 nodes on a heavy-hex processor is $9.7~{\rm hours}$, see Fig.~\ref{fig:total_run_time}.
 With the same number of shots a sparse graph with $D=0.1$ would require at least one hour to execute.
 Furthermore, these estimates show that decreasing the CNOT gate duration is crucial.

-We have not taking into account the cost of error mitigation strategies.
+We have not taken into account the cost of error mitigation strategies.
 For example, the expectation value can be extrapolated to the zero-noise level by measuring the energy at different noise levels~\cite{Kandala2018, Temme2017}.
 This multiplies $N_\text{shots}\cdot\tau_\text{shot}+\tau_\text{init}$ by the number of noise-levels measured.
 Less noisy energy evaluations may also reduce the number of iterations needed.

 Care must be taken when comparing quantum-based optimizers to classical solvers~\cite{Dash2015} but with current quantum technology the estimated execution appears to be significant~\cite{Billionnet2007}.
 However, a possible advantage of QAOA over classical optimizers could lie in quickly generating good yet sub-optimal solutions by foregoing the classical optimization algorithm and initializing $\boldsymbol{\beta}$ and $\boldsymbol{\gamma}$ from a known good schedule, such as an annealing schedule~\cite{Sack2021}.
 Furthermore, as optimal QAOA parameters tend to concentrate, optimizing one problem may be sufficient for a family of similar problems \cite{Brandao2018, Akshay2021, Galda2021, Streif2020, Shaydulin2022}.
 We account for this possibility by removing the factor $N_\text{iter}=25\log_2(n)$ in the execution time and use a fixed number of shots $N_\text{shots}=10^4$.
 Under these assumptions candidate solutions for a graph with 500 nodes can be generated in under three minutes, see the dashed-dotted line in Fig.~\ref{fig:total_run_time}.